How to file for legal separation in California

 A legal separation is an official court order from the state where you and your partner live apart and carry on your lives separately.

 Married couples often believe that a trial separation is a good idea.
-You heard about legal separation and maybe it is a good idea.

 The two of you can be apart for a while to see how things go.
 People frequently believe they need to hire a lawyer and file formal paperwork in order to proceed with a trial separation.